 Your insurance adjuster doesn’t really know everything about your home or building.
 If you have suffered water intrusion, the adjuster doesn’t really know everything about your contents (furniture, clothing, etc.) like you do.
 How can an insurance company adjuster possibly be as accurate about your property and belongings than you?
 In addition, just because the insurance company sends an adjuster to visit and inspect your property, does not automatically make them an expert builder, contractor, or even certified in water damage restoration.

-Hail Damage Claims We Have Assisted Policyholders with:
+Water Damage Insurance Claims We Have Assisted Policyholders with:

 Saul’s Water Damage Claim, Zebulon, NC

 The above photos are from a water damage claim suffered by the Saul’s family in Zebulon, NC.
-The Sauls had a toilet with fecal matter and urine overflow in a second floor bathroom.
+The Sauls had a toilet with fecal matter and urine overflow in a second-floor bathroom.
 A classic Category 3 Black Water situation.
 Mr. Sauls contacted us from our website after his insurance adjuster submitted a very low estimate of $4,400 for his damage.
 After we visited the property we advised Mr. Sauls that his claim would be in excess of $40,000.
-It turns out that the adjuster sent out by NC Farm Bureau had very little knowledge of water damage claims.
+It turns out that the adjuster sent out by NC Farm Bureau had very little knowledge of water damage insurance claim and their issues.
 Like most insurance company adjusters, they only estimate what they can see.
 However, water infiltrates behind walls, under floors, and behind building finishes.
 After meeting with the NC Farm Bureau adjuster at the Sauls home and explaining the IICRC standards for water damage he followed our valuation and suggestions.
 At the end and after several discussions with the adjuster and his manager, we were able to recover $54,203.81 in covered water damage proceeds.
-As a result of our involvement the Sauls’ family can now complete all the repairs needed to put their house back together the right way with no fear of an remaining contaminants left behind.
+As a result of our involvement, the Sauls’ family can now complete all the repairs needed to put their house back together the right way with no fear of any remaining contaminants left behind.

 AN INCREASE OF

-Hail Damage Claims We Have Assisted Policyholders with:
+Water Damage Insurance Claims We Have Assisted Policyholders with: